KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/muhai/collider/README.md

 ![sim1a](../../../../../../../../doc/patterns/images/coll32bit-hist.svg)

-By far most of the keys occurred only twice in this simulation.
+By far most of the collided keys occurred only twice in this simulation.
 No key occurred more that 12 times.